bwsw/sj-platform/SJDocs/source/Glossary.rst

   A part of a module that performs data processing.

 Instance
-  A set of settings determining the work of engine-module collaboration.
+  A set of settings determining the collaborative work of an engine and a module.

 Input
   A stream that is fed to the system input.